Abdallah-A-Raafat/Nuralhealer/ai/Data/RAG/anigxity/Anxiety in Children.md

 Sometimes, identifying these symptoms or recognizing them as anxiety might even be difficult.

-In fact, if you’re wondering about some of your child’s behaviors, you may want to talk with a health professional.
+In fact, if you’re wondering about some of your child’s behaviors, you may want to talk with a mental health professional.
 They can help you explore possible reasons behind your little one’s actions and attitudes.

 You might feel tempted to blame yourself for your child’s anxiety.
 However, the cause of anxiety in children is likely a combination of factors — many of them out of your control.